 New Economics Scholarships

-The department has 12 new undergraduate scholarships to offer, and that is just the start!
+The department has nineteen new undergraduate scholarships to offer, and that is just the start!
 It is all part of our ambitious goal to provide more financial support for economics majors.
 In 2011 we had the inaugural meeting of the Department to Economics Advisory Council.
 The group quickly identified financial support for students as a priority.
 They set a goal of increasing the number of scholarships offered by the department from four to thirty five.
-Remarkably, just two years later we are more than half way to our goal.
-With twelve new scholarships, we can now provide some much needed support to sixteen different students each year.
+Remarkably, just three years later we are two-thirds of the way to our goal.
+With nineteen new scholarships, we can now provide some much needed support to twenty-three different students each year.

-How does a department fund a dozen new scholarships in two years?
+How does a department fund nineteen new scholarships in three years?
 How does it reach its goal of 35?
 Our plan is simple.

 - Start with a dedicated advisory council with the vision to articulate a goal and the ambition to achieve it.

 - Have excellent students deserving of support.
 Fortunately, we have these in abundance.
 Take a moment to read below about our scholarship winners and I am sure you will agree.

 - Set the scholarship drive in the context of bigger goals.
 Our scholarship goal is an important piece in an overall plan for moving the department forward.
 You may have heard (a lot!) about K-State 2025 at the university level.
 In short, K-State is on the move.
 Our department will use this momentum to help achieve its own 2025 goals.
 Watch our web page for news about our ‘strategic intent’ this fall.

 - Have generous donors who believe in the cause.
 We all know that K-State pride runs deep.
 Our scholarship team has seen this time and again.
 A real delight of working on this scholarship drive has been finding out how deeply alumni and friends of the department believe in higher education.
 They want to keep college accessible as tuition costs rise, reward excellence, and attract students to the field of economics.
 They want to keep the K-State Department of Economics strong and see it improve.